dirtsimple/poste.io/README.md

 * You **must** configure the container with a fully-qualified hostname (e.g. `mail.example.com` above), with at least one IP address listed in the public DNS system
 * The hostname's IP addresses (or those listed in `LISTEN_ON`) must be public IPs attached to the server hosting the container
 * The listening IPs must *not* have any other services listening on ports 25, 80, 110, 143, 443, 466, 587, 993, 995, or 4190.
 (Though you can change or disable some of those ports using poste.io's environment variables.)
 * You should be using **host-mode networking** (`network_mode: host` as shown above), since in any other networking mode, this image will behave roughly the same as the original `analogic/poste.io` image, and have the same limitations and caveats.
-(Specifically, using any other networking mode means putting IP addresses in `LISTEN_ON`, `OUTBOUND_MAIL_IP`, or `outbound-hosts.yml` will not do anything useful.)
+(Specifically, using any other networking mode means putting specific IP addresses into `LISTEN_ON`, `SEND_ON`, or `outbound-hosts.yml` will not do anything useful!)
 * By default, outgoing email to other mail servers will be sent via the first IP address found in `LISTEN_ON` or returned by running `hostname -i` in the container.
-If you need to override this behavior, configure the container with an `OUTBOUND_MAIL_IP` environment variable specifying the IP address to be used, OR create a `/data/outbound-hosts.yml` file as described in [Managing Sender IPs](#managing-sender-ips) below.
+If you need to override this behavior, configure the container with `SEND_ON` set to the specific IP address to be used, OR create a `/data/outbound-hosts.yml` file as described in [Managing Sender IPs](#managing-sender-ips) below.

 Notice, by the way, that there are **no port mappings** used in this example, because the container uses host-mode networking and thus has direct access to all of the server's network interfaces.
 This means that the IP addresses to be used by the container must be explicitly defined (either by the DNS address(es) of the hostname, or by setting the `LISTEN_ON` variable to the exact IP addresses) so that the container doesn't take over every IP address on the server.
 (Unless that's what you *want*, in which case you can set `LISTEN_ON` to `*`.)